Israel-Hezbollah conflict deepens Lebanon's economic crisis – DW – 09/27/2024

 Lebanon's economic crisis beyond the war

-The struggles facing Kouri and Tatros's businesses are not solely due to the Hezbollah-Israel crisis but are part of the worsening issues Lebanon has experienced over the past five years.
+The struggles facing Kouri and Tatros' businesses are not solely due to the Hezbollah-Israel crisis but are part of the worsening issues Lebanon has experienced over the past five years.

 "Politically, Hezbollah dominates without a unity government, deepening sectarian divides, while the Syrian refugee crisis and now internal displacement strain Lebanon's economy, infrastructure, and social fabric, exacerbating despair," he adds.